supervisely/developer-portal/app-development/apps-with-gui/labeling-tool-app.md

 ## Step 2.
 Enabling advanced debug mode

 In this tutorial, we'll be using advanced debug mode.
-It allows you to run your code locally from VSCode, while the application will be linked to the Labeling Tool and you'll be able to see the results of your actions in the Labeling Tool in real-time.
+It allows you to run your code locally from VSCode, while the application will be linked to the Labeling Tool and you'll be able to see the results of your actions in the Labeling Tool in real-time.<br>
+Ensure that you have installed the required software from step 3 in [this](https://developer.supervisely.com/app-development/advanced/advanced-debugging#prepare-environment) tutorial.
+Otherwise, you won't be able to debug it in the Video Labeling Tool.

 ```python
 if sly.is_development():